 GEELONG.-We were pleased to have with us last Lord's day Bro. and Sister J. Petty, of Doncaster, Bro.
 W. F. Murray, of South Yarra, and Sister M. Glaister, of Dunedin, New Zealand.
 In the afternoon Gifford Gordon presented the certificates to the Sunday School scholars who were successful at the recent examination; eight out of the ten who were examined were successful.
 In the evening the church was crowded to the doors, many having to be turned away, when Bro.
 Gordon gave a most brilliant and impressive address to young men on "Mother, Home and Heaven."
-He was listened to with rapt attention from start to finish.
+He was listened to with rapt attention from start He was listened to with rapt attention from start to finish.
 Bro.
-Gordon was assisted by a choir of young men who sang special pieces in fine style, and their efforts, combined with the strains of our pipe organ, which was played by E. Brownbill, helped to make the service such a marked success.
+Gordon was assisted by a choir of young men who sang special pieces in fine style, and their efforts, combined with the strains of our pipe organ, which was played by E. Brown-bill, helped to make the service such a marked

 CASTLEMAINE.-Yesterday morning Bro.
 Clipstone exhorted.
 There was a fine attendance of members.
 We had with us Bro. and Sister Pryor (Sutton Grange) and Sister Upstill (Bendigo), who were welcomed into our midst.
-After Sunday School we held our usual prayer meeting, prayers being especially offered up for our Sunday School secretary, Jas.
+After Sunday School we held our usual prayer meeting, preserve being especially offered to for our Sunday School we have the force of the sunday Sunday School we have a force our Sunday School we have a force our Sunday Sunday School we have a sunday School we held our usual prayer meeting, prayers being especially offered up for our Sunday School secretary, Jas.
 Lawrie, who has been laid aside by illness for a considerable time, and is at present very low.
 Bro.
 Lawrie is a young man, and has always taken a keen interest in the Lord's work.
 In the evening, Bro.
 Clipstone spoke on the parable of the virgins, and was attentively listened to.
 On next Lord's day Bro.
 Clipstone preaches his farewell services.
 We are all very sorry to lose our brother.
 He has always been an earnest worker in the vineyard.
-On the 15th inst. a farewell social will be given him and a welcome to his successor, Bro.
+On the 15th inst, a farewell social will be given him and a welcome to his successor, Bro.
 Gale.
 We ask God's richest blessing to rest with our departing brother in his new sphere of labor.-E.H.B., Dec.

 MARYBOROUGH.-Splendid interest and attendances at the tent mission.
-Only three confessions so far, but very many are interested, and we hope for a good time before the mission closes.-H. P. Leng, Dec.
+Only three confessions so far, but very many are interested, and we hope for a good time before the mission closes.- H. P. Leng, Dec.
 5.